What Is a Duvet & How To Choose The Right Duvet Insert

 A duvet cover is a protective layer for a duvet.
 It consists of two pieces of thin material sewn together with an opening at one end for inserting a duvet.
 They are easy to remove, store, and wash by machine.

 Duvet covers can be made from cotton, silk, bamboo fibers, flannel, or polyester.
 For a good night’s sleep, a breathable material is key.
-Our hypoallergenic PerfectStay™ Duvet Cover ensures optimal temperatures throughout the night by retaining heat when cool and releasing heat when warm.
+Our hypoallergenic PerfectStay™ Duvet Cover Set ensures optimal temperatures throughout the night by retaining heat when cool and releasing heat when warm.

-It’s easy to keep a duvet insert clean because an easily removable cover protects it. | Duvet inserts require covers at an additional cost. |
+Easy to keep a duvet insert clean because an easily removable cover protects it |

-You can change your bedding style simply by replacing the cover. | It can be a hassle to take most duvet covers off and put them on. |
+Can be a hassle to take most duvet covers off and put them on |

-What Is a Duvet Insert?
+What Is a Duvet?

-Duvet inserts use down feathers, wool, cotton, or polyester stuffing.
 Keep in mind that stuffing materials will highly influence the price of your duvet.
 For example, down is generally the most expensive stuffing, but it can provide added comfort and breathability.

 Purple’s TempBalance™ Duvet uses a hypoallergenic down alternative.
 You can sleep comfortably all year round with this temperature-regulating duvet.
 Our quilted design keeps the duvet filling in place, so the typical annoyance of duvet movement is not a concern.